 B: Less than significant impact.
 The Town of Paradise General Plan recognizes several Scenic Corridors and Gateway areas.
 However, none are located near to the project area.
-Additionally, the Town of Paradise does not impose design limitations on single-family residential development.
-The future residential development of the resultant parcels is not expected to cause any demonstrable negative effect to the aesthetics of the community or have any different effect than residential development on other parcels in Town.
+The residential development is not expected to cause any demonstrable negative effect to the aesthetics of the community or have any different effect than residential development on other parcels in Town.
 Impacts to the visual quality of the proposed project site would be less than significant.

 C: Less than significant impact.
-The proposed parcel division would have no effect on light or glare.
-The future residential development of the proposed parcels would result in a minor increase in nighttime light visible on the properties.
+The future residential development of the property would result in a minor increase in nighttime light visible on the site.
 The Town of Paradise requires that all exterior lighting be designed, established, and maintained to reflect away from nearby and adjoining residences within 200 feet.
 The proposed project would not create new sources of light atypical of other residential construction.
 The proposed project would have a less than significant impact.